LBHackney-IT/Data-Platform-Playbook/docs/dap-airflow/onboarding/begin.md

 👉  Access to the [**☎️DAP⇨flow Hotline**](https://chat.google.com/room/AAAAZYTZYPE/w4EMQuK-9QA/w4EMQuK-9QA?cls=10) *Google Chat Space*

-All members of `[service access group]`s with access to **DAP⇨flow** are now automatically members of this *Google Chat Space*.
+All members of the `[service access group]` with access to **DAP⇨flow** are now automatically members of this *Google Chat Space*.
 This is where you will interact with the **DAP Platform Team** when you need help, encounter a problem or need to chase a request while performing a task.

 ## 5. Welcome!

 Please take some time to go and introduce yourself on the [**☎️DAP⇨flow Hotline**](https://chat.google.com/room/AAAAZYTZYPE/w4EMQuK-9QA/w4EMQuK-9QA?cls=10)!

-You will need some basic information, tailored to your `[service]`'s implementation, to get you started on your DAP⇨flow journey and to enable effective use of the [**DAP⇨flow📚Onboarding**](../introduction#📚Onboarding) playbook.
+To get you started on your **DAP⇨flow** journey and enable effective use of the [**DAP⇨flow📚Onboarding**](../introduction#📚Onboarding) documentation, you will need certain information in the form of terms that have been defined for your `[service]`'s implementation.
+The next onboarding article will guide you to that:

 👉  [**DAP⇨flow📚Welcome**](../onboarding/welcome)

-This next onboarding article will show you where to find the information you need for that.
-Please make a note of your `[service access group]` named in that email because you will be needing it to access that information.
+Please note your `[service access group]` named in the email because you will need that correctly access the information you will need.

 <br>
 </br>